tasosalvas/spdiu/doc/tasks.md

 <!-- Copyright (C) 2025 Tasos Alvas <tasos.alvas@qwertyuiopia.com> -->
 <!-- SPDX-License-Identifier: AGPL-3.0-or-later                    -->
-# SPDIU Task Collections Reference
+# SpdIU Task Collections Reference

-The tasks available in SPDIU are categorized into Python modules in `spdiu.collections`.
+The tasks available in SpdIU are categorized into Python modules in `spdiu.collections`.

 They are either imported as part of the base commands, or _namespaced_ in their own category.